helloshantanu/helloshantanu/README.md

 - 👯 I’m willing to collaborate on building communitites, and research projects in Web Dev and flutter.
 - 🤔 I’m looking for help in my Edtech project from the community.
 - 💬 Ask me about Entrepreneurship, web development, and tech related career advice.
-- 📫 How to reach me: Jain.shantanu@gmail.com
+- 📫 How to reach me (I dont Eat Human's): Jain.shantanu@gmail.com
-- 😄 Pronouns: He/Him.
+- 😄 Open to collaborations in any type of project.
 - ⚡ Fun fact: I love smell of new books and also i love CSGO.

 <br>